awsdocs/aws-doc-sdk-examples/dotnetv3/cross-service/PhotoAssetManager/Readme.md

 - **PamApi** - A Lambda Serverless Api project that includes an ApiController for the serverless endpoints, a swagger ui for development environments, and the separate Download and DetectLabels functions.
   - This is the project that will be packaged and deployed when using the `dotnet` language option when setting up the CDK stack.
 - **PamApiAnnotations** - A [Lambda Annotations](https://github.com/aws/aws-lambda-dotnet/blob/master/Libraries/src/Amazon.Lambda.Annotations/README.md) project that includes a version of the serverless endpoints that use Lambda Annotations for .NET.
-  - This is the project that will be packaged and deployed when using the `dotnet_annotations` language option when setting up the CDK stack.
+  - This is the project that will be packaged and deployed when using the `dotnetla` language option when setting up the CDK stack.
 - **PamServices** - A C# library project that includes shared classes and custom services and business logic.
   - The services in this project are injected into the Api projects' dependency injection setup in the Startup.cs files.
 - **PamServices.Test** - An XUnit test project with unit tests for the PamServices project classes.

 ### Local development
-The PamApi projects include a Swagger integration and setup, with additional test endpoints that can be used for investigating the various application functionality.
+The PamApi project includes a Swagger integration and setup, with additional test endpoints that can be used for investigating the various application functionality.
-You can access this UI by running the project from Visual Studio in debug mode.
+You can access this UI by running the `PamApi` project from Visual Studio in debug mode.

 ![pam_api_swagger.png](pam_api_swagger.png)